MrSwitch/hello.js/README.md

 HelloJS targets all modern browsers.

 Polyfills are included in `src/hello.polyfill.js` this is to bring older browsers upto date.
-If your using the resources located in `dist/` this is already bundled in.
-But if your building from source you might like to first determine whether these polyfills are required, or if your already supporting them etc...
+If you're using the resources located in `dist/` this is already bundled in.
+But if you're building from source you might like to first determine whether these polyfills are required, or if you're already supporting them etc...

 ## PhoneGap Support